oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 }
 ```

-An analogous request for the descendants of Atlantis would fail because of the cycle.
+An analogous request for the ancestors of Atlantis would fail because of the cycle.

 Mars, Phobos and Phobos South Pole can be made descendants of the root node by giving Mars a node identifier:
 ```json